GitHub Cloud

 The Import From window opens.

-Select the GitHub User/Organization or Group (for the requested repository) and click Select Organization
+4. Select the GitHub User/Organization or Group (for the requested repository) and click Select Organization.

 Note

-In the Organization Settings screen you can decide whether to enable the "Monitor new repositories creation" feature.
-(The default is On).
+5. In the Organization Settings screen you can decide whether to enable the "Monitor new repositories creation" feature.

-Select the Repository inside the GitHub organization and click Next
+6. Select the Repository inside the GitHub organization and click Next.

 In case that the organization contains active repositories, suggested repos will be presented and selected automatically.
 For additional information see Suggested Repositories.